IRAS Singapore: What You’ll Need and How It Functions (2026)

 Making incorrect GST claims is another common pitfall for businesses, often due to misunderstandings of the rules or missing documentation.
 If GST is claimed on the wrong expenses or improperly adjusted, it can trigger audits and fines.

 To avoid these mistakes, businesses should always maintain accurate records and only claim GST on legitimate business expenses.
-Training employees and keeping organized can help ensure your claims are error-free and compliant with IRAS regulations.
+Training employees and keeping organised can help ensure your claims are error-free and compliant with IRAS regulations.

 4. Abusing Shell Companies for Tax Reduction